Configure accounts for Microsoft Teams Rooms

 Your infrastructure must be configured to allow Microsoft Teams Rooms to validate the device account, and to reach the appropriate Microsoft services.

 It is highly recommended that account creation be done well in advance of actual hardware installation.
 Ideally, account preparation is started two to three weeks before installation.
-In hybrid environments the account used for Microsoft Teams Rooms must have password sync enabled in AAD Sync because Microsoft Teams Rooms authentication requires Office 365 authentication.
+In hybrid environments the account used for Microsoft Teams Rooms must have password sync enabled in AAD Sync because Microsoft Teams Rooms authentication requires Microsoft 365 or Office 365 authentication.